-Sapa is known as a highland town which is famous for the naturally breathtaking landscapes and the unique traditional customs.
+Sapa is known as a highland town – one of hot spots in North Vietnam tours – which is famous for the naturally breathtaking landscapes and the unique traditional customs.
 Today, sapaluxurytours.com will become a tour guide to take you to Sapa and find out one of the most cultural characteristics of Hmong people, which is “pulling wife” or “wife catching”.

 Pulling wife has long been considered as a specific culture of the Hmong people in marriage.
 The boys will find the girl who they love and drag her to his house to become his wife.
 It is said that the pulling wife is an effective solution for many couples who cannot get married because the girl’s parents do not agree or the boy does not have enough money for their wedding.